ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/Abandoned_Warehouse/notes.md

 # Concept
 location: Forgeheart
-denizens: Alchemical Thug, Hammer Thug, Alchemical Enforcer
+denizens: Researchers, Alchemical Thug, Hammer Thug, Alchemical Enforcer

 They are confronting a group of thugs working for Adolphus Rockwell.
 They know the following information about their use:
 - The potions make someone love you temporarily...
 You do things for people  you  love, you wouldn't do for other people
 - Boss

+The place is generally noisy, with bubbling and gurgling of a brewing potion as well as the juicer stocking materials, so some noise can be masked by other things.
+A `stealth check of 12` is really all it should take to hide behind the noise at least.

 # Treasure
 - 4x vials of acid that create 10 feet of dangerous terrain when thrown and a d6 on a hit or when 1st enterring a splash